- Tech, OC'ing, SEO and more

 - C0: JEDEC spec DDR4-2400 with larger IC's.
 Little is known about overclocking potential.

-There is a wide variety of ICs by the three main manufactures of IC's.
+There is a wide variety of ICs by the three main manufacturers of IC's.
 Listed below are known ICs that are known to overclock.
 But some will do better than others.
 If your ICs are not listed below, they will most likely overclock poorly.
 Reference the linked DDR4 Overclocking Wiki for more specific details for specific IC's.
-Below is a list of ICs with a good overclocking potential mileage may vary on the specific IC.
+Below is a list of ICs with a good overclocking potential mileage that may vary on the specific IC.
 For a more accurate list of DDR4 IC's please visit this Reddit article for a more in-depth picture of all available IC's: Reddit DDR4 IC listing.

 - Samsung B-die: The best ICs you can get for Intel or AMD builds.
 Scales well with voltage and does very well on tight timings and frequency 4000Mhz +.
 Save voltage for DRAM 1.5v and is the only IC that can safely run this voltage 24/7.